 Miguel Angel Ríos

-The artist has had solo exhibitions at Arizona State University Art Museum, Tempe; the Des Moines Art Center, Iowa; Museo Carrillo Gil, Mexico City; Museo de Arte Latinoamericano de Buenos Aires; Maison Européenne de la Photographie, Paris; The Art Museum of the University of Houston; and the Hirshhorn Museum and Sculpture Garden, Washington, D.C.
-His videos have been screened at La Biennale de Lyon, the Liverpool Biennial, and the Biennale of Sydney.
-He has received numerous awards including the John Guggenheim Fellowship for his work exploring the mediums of painting, drawing and collage.
-Ríos’ work is featured in collections around the world, including the Cisneros Fontanals Art Foundation, Miami; Colección Isabel y Augustín Coppel; Daros Latinamerica Collection, Zürich; Fundación Costantini, Museo de Arte Latinoamericano, Buenos Aires; Kunsthalle Hamburg; La Fundación Caixa Art Forum de Barcelona, Spain; La Maison Européenne de la Photographie, Paris; Los Angeles County Museum of Art; The Metropolitan Museum of Art, New York; Miami Art Museum; Musée d’Art Moderne et Contemporain, Toulouse, France; Museo Nacional, Centro de Arte Reina Sofía, Madrid; The Museum of Contemporary Art, Los Angeles; The Museum of Fine Arts, Houston; The Museum of Modern Art, New York; Pérez Art Museum Miami; Philadelphia Museum of Art, Philadelphia, among others.
+Ríos has had solo exhibitions at Arizona State University Art Museum, Tempe; the Des Moines Art Center, Iowa; Museo Carrillo Gil, Mexico City; Museo de Arte Latinoamericano de Buenos Aires; Maison Européenne de la Photographie, Paris (2011 and 2009); The Art Museum of the University of Houston; and the Hirshhorn Museum and Sculpture Garden, Washington, D.C.
+Ríos’s work is featured in collections around the world, including the Cisneros Fontanals Art Foundation, Miami; Colección Isabel y Augustín Coppel; Daros Latinamerica Collection, Zürich; Fundación Costantini, Museo de Arte Latinoamericano, Buenos Aires; Kunsthalle Hamburg; La Fundación Caixa Art Forum de Barcelona, Spain; La Maison Européenne de la Photographie, Paris; Los Angeles County Museum of Art; The Metropolitan Museum of Art, New York; Miami Art Museum; Musée d’Art Moderne et Contemporain, Toulouse, France; Museo Nacional, Centro de Arte Reina Sofía, Madrid; The Museum of Contemporary Art, Los Angeles; The Museum of Fine Arts, Houston; The Museum of Modern Art, New York; Pérez Art Museum Miami; Philadelphia Museum of Art, Philadelphia, among others.

 No Current News.